Acupuncture and Homoeopathy – which is best?

 As you see, there are many ways of treating qi stagnation with acupuncture.

-I also palpate the abdomen before and during treatment as this also gives me great feedback.
+I also palpate the abdomen before and during treatment as this is also gives me great feedback.

-So it becomes an active participation, making me react as treatment progresses.
-When I’m sure there has been as much change as I can expect, I leave the patient to rest.
+This means it becomes an active participation between us, making me react as the treatment progresses.
+When I’m sure there has been as much change as I can expect, I leave the patient to rest and even doze if possible.

 Subscribe to the Newsletter